abevoelker/pdf_ravager/README.md

 # PDF Ravager [![Build Status](https://secure.travis-ci.org/abevoelker/pdf_ravager.png)](http://travis-ci.org/abevoelker/pdf_ravager)

-Provides a simple DSL for easily filling out AcroForms PDF or XFA documents.
+JRuby-only DSL for filling out AcroForms PDF or XFA documents.

 ## Description

-This library uses a combination of a simple DSL and a minimal façade over the last free version of the iText library to aid in filling out AcroForms PDF or XFA documents.
+This library uses a combination of a simple DSL and a minimal façade over the last free version of the Java iText library to aid in filling out AcroForms PDF or XFA documents.

 ## Synopsis